 Another example of preserving a movie… from its director…

-Thankfully, this remastered version is substantially the same as the original.
-There’s now a tacked-on introduction, that looks like video rather than film.
-But all of the original scenes are still present in the new cut.
-There are also no new ones (despite a sticker on the DVD packaging promising 7 new scenes!), making it unremarkable as Director's Cuts go, ultimate or otherwise.
+In 2005, when we finally get it in stereo, 5.1 even, it’s a version of the film called the ‘Ultimate Director’s Cut’, without the option of seeing it in the original form.
+This remastered version is substantially the same as the original.
+There’s now a tacked-on introduction, that looks like video rather than film, but all of the original scenes are still present in the new cut.
+There are also no new ones (despite a sticker on the DVD packaging promising seven new scenes!), making it unremarkable as Director's Cuts go, ultimate or otherwise.

-My other gripe about this Ultimate Cut is the only other change that’s been made.
-From out of nowhere, the director now presents the film as a comic strip.
-It’s now not enough to have the close-ups of the DJ’s lips linking the action like a Greek chorus, we now get newly-created comic book frame transitions between scenes as well.
+My other gripe about this Director's Cut is the only other change that’s been made.
+From out of nowhere, the director now presents the film as if it was a comic strip.
+With newly-created comic book frame transitions between scenes.
 Hill now admits he’s embarrassed by the simplistic premise of the film, and compares the characters to those from kids' comics.
-He points out the lack of damage that the heroes suffer in a fight with baseball bats as evidence - but unrealistic violence happens in most adult action thrillers – that doesn’t make them cartoons.
-If he wanted to be more accurate, retrospectively, I would have thought that the scenario more closely resembles a video game – with the low numbers of New Yorkers on the streets, a dot-to-dot story, and easily recognisable goodies and baddies.
+He points out the lack of damage that the heroes suffer in a fight with baseball bats as evidence.
+But unrealistic violence happens in most adult action thrillers and this realisation isn't where his intentions were when he made the film - it's a retrospective fix.
+A redux.
+Not his original cut.

 These changes are annoying but not too damaging.
 The qualities of the film are still on show.
 Particularly the impressive opening scene, as every gang in New York meets to plot a lucrative team-up, united by the charismatic leader, Cyrus.